vedant671/little-taco-shop./README.md

 # 🌮 The Little Taco Shop

-A simple website project for **The Little Taco Shop** built with HTML and CSS.
+A simple website project for **The Little Taco Shop** built with using basics of HTML and little bit of CSS.
 It includes a homepage, store hours page, and a contact form.

 ---